lynxthecat/adblock-lean/README.md

 - if checks on previous blocklist file also fail then revert to not using any blocklist file
 - user-configurable calls on success or failure

-## Config

-adblock-lean reads in a config file from /root/adblock-lean/config.

-A default config can be generated using: `service adblock-lean gen_config`.

 ## Installation on OpenWrt

 ```bash